EU leaders threaten Iran and Syria with more sanctions

 Ashton has been leading efforts on behalf of the United States, Britain, France, Germany, as well as China and Russia, to negotiate with Tehran over its nuclear activities, which the West believes is aimed at building atomic bombs.

-Iran has said it is willing to resume discussions, but insists that other countries recognize its right to enrich uranium, which the West sees as an unacceptable precondition.
+Iran has said it is willing to resume discussions, but insists that other countries recognise its right to enrich uranium, which the West sees as an unacceptable precondition.

 Ashton said the six would be willing to resume talks in weeks if Iran was ready to discuss concrete confidence-building measures without pre-conditions.
 Iran says its nuclear programme is for peaceful production of energy.